 Lower Maximum Coverage Amounts

-Insurers place lower caps on maximum coverage offered through simplified issue and guaranteed issue policies given the higher mortality perceived – often between $25,000 to $500,000.
+Insurers place lower caps on maximum coverage offered through simplified-issue and guaranteed-issue policies, given the higher perceived mortality.

 Higher Premiums